Johnny Ramone

 John William Cummings (October 8, 1948 – September 15, 2004), better known by his stage name Johnny Ramone, was an American musician who was the guitarist and a founding member of the Ramones, a band that helped pioneer the punk movement.
 The band was inducted into the Rock and Roll Hall of Fame in 2002.
+Until the band's disbandment in 1996, Johnny, along with the lead vocalist Joey Ramone, were the only two original members who stayed since its inception, and appeared on every one of the band’s albums.

 In 2009, Ramone appeared on Time's list of "The 10 Greatest Electric-Guitar Players".
 He ranked No. 8 on Spin's 2012 list of the "100 Greatest Guitarists of All Time" and No. 28 on Rolling Stone's similarly titled 2015 list.
 Alongside his music career, Ramone appeared in nearly a dozen films, in documentaries, and on television.
 Ramone's autobiography, Commando, was released posthumously in 2012.

 Early life

-John William Cummings was born in Queens, New York City, on October 8, 1948, the only child of a construction worker (a steamfitter) of Irish descent.
+John William Cummings was born in Queens, New York City, on October 8, 1948, the only child of Estelle, a waitress of Polish and Ukrainian descent, and Francis William Cummings, a construction worker (a steamfitter) of Irish descent.
 He was raised in the Forest Hills neighborhood of Queens, where he grew up absorbing rock music.
 Cummings's father was a strict disciplinarian.
 Johnny is quoted as saying: "My father would get on these tangents about how he never missed a day's work.
 I broke my big toe the day I had to go pitch a Little League game and he's going, 'What are you – a baby?
 What did I do, raise a baby?
 You go play.'
 And even though my toe was broken I had to go pitch the game anyway.
 It was terrible."